-- Provide more care and support to children and families by providing additional targeted interventions and activities (e.g. 3 Family Camps and a Parent and Child programme). - Evaluate how families outside of the catchment area can be accessed (in line with the strategic plans for hub development). - Completion of review of Children's Palliative Care Clinical Foundation Programme - Develop Advanced Education & Training Pathways, including competencies for all CPCS nursing and care staff and allied healthcare professionals - Launch of Medication Awareness Week 2019
+- families by providing additional targeted interventions and activities (e.g. 3 Family Camps and a Parent and Child programme). - Evaluate how families outside of the catchment area can be accessed (in line with the strategic plans for hub development). - Completion of review of Children's Palliative Care Clinical Foundation Programme - Develop Advanced Education & Training Pathways, including competencies for all CPCS nursing and care staff and allied healthcare professionals - Launch of Medication Awareness Week 2019 new children were accepted into the service in 2018